 Broadway is Silver LEED Certified, which recognizes that it was built and is maintained with environmentally friendly practices.
 The first floor consists of retail space.
-The second floor has classrooms, a computer lab open from 7:00am to midnight, and the Housing and Residence Life office.
-Broadway houses the First Year Experience as well as upper class students.
+The second floor has classrooms and the Housing and Residence Life office.
+Broadway houses the First Year Experience as well as upper division students.